 All of that means families are managing more SIMs than ever before,

 Fundamentally, family plans help in the management of SIMs involved in all of these connected devices.
 With multiple SIMs, some family plans can save users money.
 They can help you manage the big pools of data in-between with shared family plans.
-They can provide your child the basics of phone use – and help them learn budgeting.
+They can provide your child with the basics of phone use – and help them learn how to budget.

 However, in actuality, these plans save money mostly when compared to individual plans on the same network.
 When compared to individual, separate SIM plans on smaller providers (MVNOs), they don’t save as much.

 How many users can I add on a family plan?

 The maximum number of possible users on a family plan depends on the provider and plan type chosen.

 - Kid’s / pocketmoney plans: These are exclusively 1 person per SIM.

 - Shared Data Plans: Optus allows a maximum total of 6 users (the Leader plus 5 SIMs) at a minimum charge of $40 to add a new SIM.
 Vodafone allows a maximum of 11 users (the Leader plus 10 SIMs) and a minimum charge of $30 to add a new SIM.